 It isn’t always easy to identify bed bug bites from other insect bites you might find on you.
 As with most insects, bedbug bites come in the form of small red lumps, or swellings on your skin.

 On average a bed bug feed can take about 10 minutes.
 However they may take a few attempts to find a suitable blood vessel to feed from.
 They are also sensitive to movement so will stop feeding if you move, relocate and bite again.
+As the bed bug feeds, it becomes engorged, and changes colour as it fills with blood.

 Depending on your sensitivity to being bitten you may notice bed bug bites within a few hours or not for several days.
 A minority of people may show no reaction at all to be bitten whilst others react badly with the bites swelling, itching and possibly blistering with a burning sensation.